Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/monorepo.md

 | /RDS             | The code for the connector services. |
 | /                | Metafiles and configuration          |

 If you want to contribute, follow this structure.
+The Monorepo only includes those parts of Sciebo RDS that are officially maintained by the University of Münster.

+### Additional Repositories
 There is also an [additional repository](https://github.com/Sciebo-RDS/RDS-Connectors) that functions as a community hub for development of 3rd party connectors, such as Dataverse.
-These connectors are community managed – if you are planning on developing a connector and sharing it as Open Source, this is the place to do so.
+These connectors are community managed – if you are planning on developing a connector and sharing it as Open Source, feel free to use this repository.
+A third repository is used for the ongoing development of the [Nextcloud Plugin](https://github.com/Sciebo-RDS/plugin-nextcloud).